theanxiuser/ideasanjal/README.md

 `python3 manage.py runserver`

 > Note:
-> - You can use any name in place of env
+> - You can use any name in place of venv
 > - You must have installed python, and venv ( using pip )
 > - After activating install given requirements using pip
 > - You have to do all of these in root directory of project